Unidata/netcdf-c/docs/nczarr.md

 This means that testing for contiguous or compact is not possible; the _nc_inq_var_chunking_ function will always return NC_CHUNKED and the chunksizes will be the same as the dimension sizes of the variable's dimensions.

-Additionally, it should be noted that NCZarr supports scalar variables, but Zarr does not; Zarr only supports dimensioned variables.
+Additionally, it should be noted that NCZarr supports scalar variables, but Zarr Version 2 does not; Zarr V2 only supports dimensioned variables.
-In order to support interoperability, NCZarr does the following.
+In order to support interoperability, NCZarr V2 does the following.
 1. A scalar variable is recorded in the Zarr metadata as if it has a shape of **[1]**.
 2. A note is stored in the NCZarr metadata that this is actually a netCDF scalar variable.